IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

-*Additional presentations may found as published confernece proeecings, listed above.*
+*Additional presentations may found as published conference proceedings, listed above.*

 `2023`
 **Berge, PS** (July 2023).
 "The Ludoarsonist’s Playground: Doom, Clocking, and The Ends of the Table".
 Accepted for presentation at Generation Analog 2023.
 Online event hosted by *Analog Game Studies* and *Game in Lab.*